annetteclopezdavila/Advanced_Machine_Learning/Projects/Project5.md

 ~~~
 inputShape = (IY, IX, 3) #shape,shape,color
 ~~~
-## Model 1
+### Model 1
 Before we attempt a model, let us consider possible factors.
-Because this is a classification problem, we will have one output neuron per class.
-We must also choose activation functions for hidden and output layers.
-We will use the R and must use the binary cross-entropy loss function.
-We can
+We must choose activation functions for hidden and output layers.
+We will use the Relu activation function for the hidden layers and the sigmoid function for the output.
+Since the model is multi-label, we must use the binary cross-entropy loss function with accuracy as our metrics.
+We can use dropout in the model in order to discard any unnecessary neurons.
 ~~~
 model = tf.keras.models.Sequential([
   tf.keras.layers.Conv2D(64, (3, 3), activation='relu',padding="same", input_shape=inputShape),